The Best Cafes New York City Has to Offer

 The owner of the cafe is Jack Mazzola.
 Inspired by his father's business values, Jack combined ethical and organic coffee with tasty vegan treats.

-With a number of locations around NYC, Jack's serves over 50,000 people each week one of their delicious cups of coffee.
+With a number of locations around New York, Jack's serves over 50,000 people each week one of their delicious cups of coffee, cold brew or iced coffee.

 There's a community feel to the place too.
 The cafe creates an atmosphere that resonates with people's nostalgic memories of New York coffee shops.